2021

 Negatives: highly unorganized & unclear information architecture, not apparent/hidden essential site elements, & inconsistent UI from page to page

-Task: Participants were asked to completed three objectives—
+Task: Participants were asked to complete three objectives—

 Outcomes: participants were

-Following user testing and data analysis, a user persona was created, and priority attention was given to reformatting the site map and primary navigation, as these elements caused the most confusion during user navigation.
+Following user testing and data analysis, it was determined that the information architecture was a significant impediment to participants promptly finding relevant information on the site.
+A user persona was created, and priority attention was given to reformatting the site map and primary navigation, as these elements caused the most confusion during user navigation.

 Card Sorting